What is a sebaceous cyst?

-While the good news is that these cysts are relatively harmless and easy to treat, the bad news is that they can recur sometimes.
-In general, when it comes to strange new lumps, bumps, and other mysterious skin changes, it’s recommended that a health care provider take a peek to figure out exactly what’s going on, prevent complications, and rule out other, more serious conditions like skin cancer.
+While the good news is that these cysts are relatively harmless and easy to treat, it’s also worth noting that they can come back.
+In general, when it comes to strange new lumps, bumps, and other mysterious skin changes, it’s recommended that a health care provider take a peek to figure out exactly what’s going on, prevent complications, and rule out other, more serious conditions.

 Originally published Nov 08, 1996